mitmedialab/6100-spring-chat-tutor-extension/README.md

-# 6.100 Spring Chat Tutor Extension
+# 6.100 Spring ChatTutor Extension

 This is the codebase to support the development of the [ChatTutor](https://github.com/ChatTutor/chattutor)-powered Chrome Extension deployed in the Spring 2024 MIT 6.100 course.